holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-loading-dependencies.md

 ## The `startTime` Attribute

 The spec says that the attribute `startTime` is ["the time immediately before the [browser] starts to queue the resource for fetching"][2].
 This means, e.g. if the browser is about to load the HTML page the `startTime` is recorded.
 This time is relative from ["the time when the browsing context is first created"][1].
 In other words when the browser starts loading a new page.
 So this is a very browser-internal thing, that we would not be able to get access to without extending the browser itself.
-That proves that this interface can give us insights which we could not be able to obtain otherwise, especially not on any website itself.
+That proves that this API can give us insights which we could not be able to obtain otherwise, especially not on any website itself.
 These numbers are also way more explicit in regards to what the user expriences.

 A `startTime` of 0 is the moment when the browsing context was created, when the browser started loading this page.
 This is for example a website reload, or navigating to a new site, opening a tab with a certain URL and alike.
 That means a `startTime=20` means 20 milliseconds after the browser context was created.
 Having a timestamp relative to the browser context creation allows us to get insights on our resource timings without any timestamp offset calculations, as we used to do using `Date.now()` (more in the [previous post][3]).